 Firstly, it's important to enrich breast milk for healthy, nutritious milk flow.
 Several herbal allies may assist you in this step, but diet and lifestyle will always be at the top of the list.

 Secondly, caring for the breasts and emotional support may soothe a new mama and help her transition into feeling more comfortable during breastfeeding.
-When I breastfed my babies, I remember frantically moving my toes back and forth because I was in so much pain at first!
+When I breastfed my babies, I remember frantically moving my toes back and forth because I was in so much discomfort at first!
 My nipples were cracked, my boobs were enormous, and I wanted so badly for my baby to receive what they needed from me.
-It’s important to stay patient with a new mama, because she is feeling a wave of emotions and physical struggles.
+It's important to stay patient with a new mama, because she is feeling a wave of emotions and physical struggles.

 Herbal allies can be helpful when caring for our breasts during this delicate time.
-Nursing can sometimes be rough on the lymphatic vessels and ducts, which is why many midwives include Happy Ducts on their suggested birthing supply list.
+Nursing can sometimes be rough on the lymphatic vessels and ducts, which is why many midwives include Happy Ducts Free the Flow on their suggested birthing supply list.
 This formula is filled with lymphatic-moving herbs to help your boobs stay happy.

 Photo from Community Roots Midwife Collective.

-If you don’t have issues with blocked ducts but are looking for milk-flow support, look no further.
-Milk Rich herbal extraction formula supports a healthy milk supply when nursing.
-Herbs like goat’s rue and fenugreek are nutrient-rich and promote a healthy volume of milk.
+If you don't have issues with blocked ducts but are looking for milk-flow support, look no further.
+Milk Rich Supply Booster herbal extraction formula supports a healthy milk supply when nursing.
+Herbs like goat's rue and fenugreek are nutrient-rich and promote a healthy volume of milk.
 WishGarden has produced this trusted formula for more than 30 years to assist moms in feeding their babes.